MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/howto-troubleshoot-upn-changes.md

 * Intune device enrollment
 * Phone sign-in

-### Known issues: new account appears
+**Known issues: New account appears**

 If you change UPN, a new account with the new UPN appears on the Authenticator.
 The account with the previous UPN remains.
 Also, the previous UPN appears on Device Registration in app settings.
 There's no change in functionality of Device Registration or dependant scenarios.

-### Workaround
+**Workaround**

-To remove references to the previous UPN on Authenticator, the user removes the previous and new accounts Authenticator.
+To remove references to the previous UPN on Authenticator, the user removes the previous and new accounts from Authenticator.
 The user re-registers for MFA, and rejoins the device.

 ### Phone sign-in

 Use phone sign-in to sign in to Microsoft Entra ID without a password.
 With Authenticator, the user registers for MFA and then enables phone sign-in.
 The device registers with Microsoft Entra ID.

-### Known issues: No notification
+**Known issues: No notification**

 Users can't use phone sign-in because they didn't receive notification.
 If the user selects **Check for Notifications**, an error appears.

-### Workaround
+**Workaround**

 On the account enabled for phone sign-in, on the drop-down menu, the user selects **Disable phone sign-in**.